The State of Cryptography

 Crypto Health by Ecosystem

-Of 57.9K projects using cryptography, here is where they stand today - click an ecosystem for details
+Of 108.1K packages using cryptography (from 2,809,479 analyzed), here is where they stand by package count - click an ecosystem for details

 Download volume by cryptographic tier - click a segment for details